 When you import, you might already have your external package ID available.
 If so, you can just pass that in to the import process.
-In console, if you've got a package ID already, you add it to the query string on import.aspx.
-E.g., import.aspx?package=CourseId|123
+In console, if you've got a package ID already, you add it to the query string on import.jsp.
+E.g., import.jsp?package=Courseld|123

-Then reload import.aspx.
+Then reload import.jsp.
 After you reload, when you submit the import form it will be able to grab the package ID from the query string and complete the import.